rmaclean/twot/README.md

 Run the following commands setting the various keys:

 - `dotnet user-secrets set "twot:apikey" "???"`
 - `dotnet user-secrets set "twot:apisecret" "???"`
 - `dotnet user-secrets set "twot:accesstoken" "???"`
 - `dotnet user-secrets set "twot:accesssecret" "???"`

 ## Using

-Execute Twot followed by a command, currently there are three: Ready, BlockTrain and Clean (they are case sensitive).
+Execute Twot followed by a command, currently there are a number of commands:
+- Ready: This helps check your configuration
+- Init: This helps setup config files for you
+- BlockTrain: This blocks a Twitter user and all their followers
+- Clean: This kicks people from following you (uses block and then unblock), based on a score

 ### Common parameters